OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 In a *XML injection* attack, the attacker injects XML metacharacters to structurally alter XML content.
 This can be used to either compromise the logic of an XML-based application or service, as well as possibly allow an attacker to exploit the operation of the XML parser processing the content.

 A popular variant of this attack is [XML Entity Injection (XXE)](https://www.owasp.org/index.php/XML_External_Entity_%28XXE%29_Processing).
 Here, an attacker injects an external entity definition containing an URI into the input XML.
 During parsing, the XML parser expands the attacker-defined entity by accessing the resource specified by the URI.
-The integrity of the parsing application ultimately determines capabilities afforded to the attacker, where the malicious user could do any (or all) of the following: access local files, trigger HTTP requests to arbitrary hosts and ports, launch a [cross-site request forgery (CSRF)](https://goo.gl/UknMCj "Cross-Site Request Forgery (CSRF)") attack, and cause a denial-of-service condition.
+The integrity of the parsing application ultimately determines capabilities afforded to the attacker, where the malicious user could do any (or all) of the following: access local files, trigger HTTP requests to arbitrary hosts and ports, launch a [cross-site request forgery (CSRF)](https://goo.gl/UknMCj) attack, and cause a denial-of-service condition.
 The OWASP web testing guide contains the [following example for XXE](https://goo.gl/QGQkEX):

 ```xml
 <?xml version="1.0" encoding="ISO-8859-1"?>